JackpotRising/jr-docs/docs/unity/integration.md

 ![Screenshot](media/build-ios/002.png)

-This message will be used when prompting for the location persmission, which is required for geofencing Jackpot Rising tournaments.
+This message will be used when prompting for the location persmission, required for geofencing Jackpot Rising tournaments.

 #### 3. Ensure Cocopods is Installed

 During the build process we'll utilize Cocopods to install some required resources in your Xcode project.
 This includes the iOS native SDK Overlay UI.

-?> See the [Cocoapods website](https://cocoapods.org/ 'target:_blank') for installation intructions
+?> See the [Cocoapods website](https://cocoapods.org/ 'target:_blank') for complete intructions

 Enter the following in your terminal to verify Cocopods is installed.
 If successful a version number will be returned: